awsdocs/aws-cloudhsm-user-guide/doc_source/quorum-authentication-crypto-officers-first-time-setup.md

    $ /opt/cloudhsm/bin/cloudhsm_mgmt_util /opt/cloudhsm/etc/cloudhsm_mgmt_util.cfg
    ```

 1. Use the loginHSM command to log in to the HSM as a CO\.
-For more information, see [How to manage HSM users with CMU](cli-users.md#manage-users)\.
+For more information, see [Managing HSM users with CloudHSM Management Utility \(CMU\)](manage-hsm-users-cmu.md)\.

 1. Use the [registerQuorumPubKey](cloudhsm_mgmt_util-registerQuorumPubKey.md) command to register the public key\.
 For more information, see the following example or use the help registerQuorumPubKey command\.